Wade-Tyhon/Xport64/README.md

 # Xport64
 A Blender plug-in for exporting models as N64 display lists.
 Supports Blender 2.70-2.79 using Cycles Renderer.
 2.8+ compatability coming soon.

-*READ BEFORE USING:* This is a BRAND NEW add-on and thus has not been thoroughly tested with multiple workflows.
-It is highly suggested that you initially work with a duplicate of your project to make sure nothing in this add-on breaks your project.
+*READ BEFORE USING:* This is a BRAND NEW add-on and thus has not been thoroughly tested by other users yet.
+It is highly recommended that you initially work with a duplicate of your project to make sure nothing in this add-on breaks your project.

 ## Enabling on Blender 2.70-2.79 w/ Windows: